 GUY VICTOR BORDO, MUSIC DIRECTOR AND CONDUCTOR

 Mr. Bordo also holds the position of Professor of Music and Director of Orchestral Studies at the University of Akron School of Music.
-In this role, he conducts the University of Akron Symphony Orchestra, the New Music Ensemble, and teaches Advanced Conducting.
-Last season featured performances of works by Respighi, Copland, Stravinsky, Mozart, Haydn, Schubert, Wagner, Foss, Bates, and Mazzoli.
+In this role, he conducts the University of Akron Symphony Orchestra and teaches Advanced Conducting.
+Last season featured performances of works by Dvorak, Tchaikovsky, Ravel, Theofanidis, Beethoven, Bruch, Higdon, Borodin and Bartok.
 In 2015, the UASO was featured in a series of Children’s Concerts sponsored by Akron’s Children’s Concert Society that included over 3500 children.
-The University Symphony Orchestra performs a wide range of repertoire with many featured faculty soloists, as well as residencies and performances with renowned composers Randy Newman and Marvin Hamlisch; pianists Michael Chertock and Spencer Myer; violinists Maria Bachmann, Ilya Kaler, Andres Cardenes; and cellist Andres Diaz.
+The University Symphony Orchestra performs a wide range of repertoire with many featured faculty soloists, as well as residencies and performances with renowned composers Randy Newman and Marvin Hamlisch; pianists Michael Chertock and Spencer Myer; violinists Maria Bachmann, Ilya Kaler, Andres Cardenes; and cellist Andres Diaz

-As Music Director of The University of Akron New Music Ensemble, Mr. Bordo programs a wide range of repertoire from contemporary composers.
-In the past three seasons, the NME has premiered a number of works by UA faculty and students, as well as performing works by Stuart Greenbaum, John Cage, Lou Harrison, John Luther Adams, Edgard Varese, and David Lang.
+As Music Director of The University of Akron New Music Ensemble from 2013 to 2019, Mr. Bordo programed a variety of compositions from contemporary composers.
+In those seven seasons, the NME premiered a number of works by UA faculty and students, as well as performing works by Stuart Greenbaum, John Cage, Lou Harrison, Libby Larsen, John Luther Adams, Edgard Varese, David Skidmore, Kevin Puts, and David Lang.

-At home with a wide variety of styles and concert formats, Mr. Bordo has conducted prominent soloists including Yakov Kasman, Ilya Kaler, Lorin Hollander, Andres Cardenes, Anton Nel, Steven Burns, William Wolfram, and Lorraine Min, as well as popular artists Aretha Franklin, Marvin Stamm, The Beach Boys, and Wynonna Judd.
+At home with a wide variety of styles and concert formats, Mr. Bordo has conducted prominent soloists including Yakov Kasman, Ilya Kaler, Lorin Hollander, Andres Cardenes, Anton Nel, Andres Diaz, William Wolfram, Michael Chertock, and Spencer Myer, as well as popular artists Aretha Franklin, Marvin Stamm, The Beach Boys, and Wynonna Judd.

 From 2006-2015 Mr. Bordo was Music Director/Conductor of Akron Baroque, a professional, self-governing orchestra with musicians from Akron, Canton and Cleveland.
 Active as a guest conductor, Mr. Bordo made his European debut in 1994 with the Lithuanian National Opera Theatre in Vilnius, conducting Verdi's La Traviata.
 He was invited to return in 1997 where he conducted the State Symphony Orchestra, the St. Christopher Chamber Orchestra, and the Kaunas Opera Theatre in a production of Verdi’s Rigoletto.
 Additional engagements include Light Opera Works in Chicago and orchestras in Lexington (KY), Cheyenne (WY), Waterloo/Cedar Falls (IA), Fort Collins (CO), the Westshore (MI) Symphony Orchestra, the Virginia Symphony, the Omaha Symphony, the Elmhurst Symphony (IL), the Cleveland Philharmonic, and the Akron Symphony Orchestra.

-In the summer of 2016 Mr. Bordo conducted the Symphony Orchestra at Blue Lake Fine Arts Camp in Twin Lake, Michigan.
-In August of 2017 he appears as guest conductor with the Peninsula Music Festival in Door County, WI in a program including the music of Falla, Zoghbi, Rimsky-Korsakov, and Massenet.
-This season also includes a return appearance with the Carnegie Mellon Philharmonic.
+In 2017 Mr. Bordo appeared as guest conductor with the Peninsula Music Festival in Door County, WI in a program that included the music of Falla, Zoghbi, Rimsky-Korsakov, and Massenet.
+This season will include a return to guest conduct the Carnegie Mellon Philharmonic in March.

 Mr. Bordo earned a Doctorate in Orchestral Conducting as a student of Victor Yampolsky at Northwestern University in Evanston, Illinois, as well as Bachelors and Masters Degrees in Music Education from the University of Michigan in Ann Arbor.
 He has studied conducting with Gustav Meier at the Tanglewood Music Center; Carl St. Clair, Music Director of the Pacific Symphony Orchestra; and Elizabeth Green, author of The Modern Conductor.

 Mr. Bordo takes great pride in the accomplishments and artistic quality of the Richmond Symphony Orchestra.
-He is particularly proud of the stability of the RSO and the recent expansion of the audience, as well as the evolution of the repertoire performed by the RSO and the adventurous musical tastes of the Richmond audience.
+He is particularly proud of the stability of the RSO and the great support from the community.The recent expansion of the audience, as well as the evolution of the repertoire performed by the RSO and the adventurous musical tastes of the audience are all a great asset to creating exciting concerts for the Richmond community.